jrsinclair/mazes-presentation/presentation.md

 // ]
 ```

 Note: Again, I'm using Immutable.js Map, but  you can use the built-in JS class just fine too.
-And these features will come in handy once we start coding our algorithm.
+And this is where things start to get interesting.
+Because using the right data structures will be crucial for our maze-building algorithm.

 ---